-Democracy Provide pupils with a broad general knowledge of, and promote respect for, public institutions and services Teach pupils how they can influence decision- making through the democratic process Encourage pupils to become involved in decision-making processes and ensure they are listened to in school Organise visits to the local council and Parliament Hold 'mock elections' so pupils learn how to argue and defend points of view Help pupils to express their views Teach pupils how public services operate and how they are held to account Model how perceived injustice can be peacefully challenged We have our own school council with elected representatives for each class in KS2.
+- Provide pupils with a broad general knowledge of, and promote respect for, public institutions and services - Teach pupils how they can influence decisionmaking through the democratic process - Encourage pupils to become involved in decision-making processes and ensure they are listened to in school - Organise visits to the local council and Parliament - Hold 'mock elections' so pupils learn how to argue and defend points of view - Help pupils to express their views - Teach pupils how public services operate and how they are held to account - Model how perceived injustice can be peacefully challenged

+- We have our own school council with elected representatives for each class in KS2.
 Speeches prepared for why they would make a good school councillor and a ballet is held and pupils are voted for.
-All children are able to put themselves forward to their classmates.
-School Council members meet each week to discuss current issues within school and to drive rights respecting through school.
+All children are able to put themselves forward to their classmates. - School Council members meet each week to discuss current issues within school and to drive rights respecting through school.
 They get ideas from their class members as well as a whole school display where ideas are posted.
 They feedback results from meetings and make plans on how to make improvements within school.
-They feedback to SLT and governors on their activities.
-Y6 pupils are encouraged to plan a speech about why they would make an effective head pupil and elections held on national day of democracy.
-A ballot is held and pupils are voted for children to vote.
-Charity champions elected who campaign for local and global issues and raise money and awareness.
-All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matter that directly involve pupils. - school councillors collect their views to discuss in the next meeting.
-Children also have a voice via the classroom 'Worry boxes' where they can raise concerns and share ideas as well as the school council display.
-Pupils also have the opportunity to have their voices heard through pupil questionnaires and pupil conferences.
-Our school behaviour policy involves rewards and sanctions which the pupil have discussed and this was decided in consultation with the school council pupil views, staff, governors and parents' voices.
-The principle of democracy is explored in the PSHE, History and RE curriculum as well as in assemblies.
-Visits to appropriate venues, such as the local council offices, or meetings with local political figures have proven to be very enriching experiences.
-Pupils are actively involved in the sele
+They feedback to SLT and governors on their activities. - Y6 pupils are encouraged to plan a speech about why they would make an effective head pupil and elections held on national day of democracy.
+A ballot is held and pupils are voted for children to vote. - Charity champions elected who campaign for local and global issues and raise money and awareness. - All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils. - school councillors collect their views to discuss in the next meeting. - Children also have a voice via the classroom 'Worry boxes' where they can raise concerns and share ideas as well as the school council display. - Pupils also have the opportunity to have their voices heard through pupil questionnaires and pupil conferences. - Our school behaviour policy involves rewards and sanctions which the pupils have discussed and this was decided in consultation with the school council, pupil views, staff, governors and parents' voices. - The principle of democracy is explored in the PSHE, History and RE curriculum as well as in assemblies. - Visits to appropriate venues, such as the local council offices, or meetings with local political figures have proven to be very enriching experiences. - Pupils are actively involved in the selection processes of new staff. - 'Fairness' is taught, discussed and modelled throughout the school.
+Children understand the term and abide by it in their daily lives.